mountain-pass/hooked/SERVER.md

 - [x] Ability to post stdin when running a job
 - [ ] Ability to cron schedule jobs
 - [ ] Ability to secure api endpoints (https & api key)
-- [ ] Ability to reload hooked.yaml on changes
+- [ ] Ability to reload hooked.yaml on changes / vs reload endpoint

 # NICE TO HAVE
 - [ ] Perform all actions through web ui (& mobile compatible)
 - [ ] Ability to view logs, and rerun jobs
-- [ ] Ability to flag scripts as interactive (e.g. polling log)
+- [ ] Ability to flag scripts as interactive (e.g. polling log) - And don't allow through web interfae
 - [ ] Ability to edit/organise jobs via web
 - [ ] Ability to delegate jobs to other servers
 - [ ] Ability to set max runtime on scripts